cambridge-cares/TheWorldAvatar/Deploy/stacks/psdt/gateway/README.md

 - Copy the Hugo Ball, Leibniz, measurement station, and house 45 tilesets into `/gateway/static/ps/buildings/lod3/`.

 Don't forget to redeploy the container after updating the static folder.

+Check the nginx configuration file for the port number on which the server is listening.